XTB free stock offer – Pick a free share!

 XTB promotion for free Rolls-Royce stock

-So, lets fly through the details about this deal: how to qualify for the Rolls-Royce stock to help your portfolio take to the skies (and why XTB is worth checking out in the first place).
+So, lets fly through the details about this deal: how to qualify for the free stock to help get your portfolio up and running (and why XTB is worth checking out in the first place).

 If this doesn’t sound like the deal for you, check out more free-share deals.
 Otherwise, let’s go through those “need-to-knows” one-by-one.